taw/etwng/README.txt

 meaning of different nodes, and different arguments?

-And embedded inside such ESF might be binary data, in which case we're have to dig even deeper.
+And embedded inside such ESF might be binary data, in which case we have to dig even deeper.

 It is similar with DB tables - their low-level schemas are usually known, their meaning not always.